JulianNicholls/React-Native-Course/README.md

 **TRY STOPPING THE SERVER AND RUNNING `npm start` AGAIN.**

-This is particularly true if you have messages like `Cannot load module "94"` which is truly mystifying :-)
+This is particularly true if you have messages like `Cannot load module "94"` or it disavows knowledge of a file that you've just created which is truly mystifying :-)

 Another thing is that you can't leave expo running during sleep